medialab-prado/cerebrosEnMovimiento/README.md

 *4. How many researchers are in 2016 in the same country where they started their career?*

 *5. Migration vs mobility*
-  - comparison between the application process of the visa for researcher and the application process for acquaring the refugee status
+  - comparison between the application process of the visa for researcher and the application process for acquiring the refugee status
   - comparison between political discourses surrounding different kinds of movement of people